 33. Stop having so many meetings.

 I can’t tell you how many pointless meetings I had in my corporate job.
 And when I started my own business this habit leaked over.
-When you’re confused, “let’s have a meeting.”
-When you need to delegate something, “let’s have a meeting.”
-When you have something to say, “let’s have a meeting.”
+When you’re confused, “Let’s have a meeting.”
+When you need to delegate something, “Let’s have a meeting.”
+When you have something to say, “Let’s have a meeting.”
 You know exactly what I am talking about.
-I would venture to guess 90% or more of your meetings could be scrapped in exchange for well thought out communication channels, whether they are with team members, friends, family, or even clients.
-Yes some meetings are 100% warranted and need to happen, but have an agenda, get through it, and move on.
+I would venture to guess that 90% or more of your meetings could be scrapped in exchange for well thought out communication channels, whether they are with team members, friends, family, or even clients.
+Yes, some meetings are 100% warranted and need to happen, but have an agenda, get through it, and move on.
 Communicate better.
 Period.